chiubaca/notes/permanent-notes/tech-im-interested-in-2025.md

 ## Full stack Cloudflare

-Full stack Cloudflare is a concept that I've been thinking about for a while now, but is starting to gain more traction IRL.
+Full stack Cloudflare is a concept that I've been thinking about for a while now but is starting to gain more traction IRL.

 It's clear Cloudflare is starting to go _hard_ on developer tooling aside from being a really good WAF, DNS provider and caching service.
 I'm already using Cloudflare Pages for this blog, I got a good feel for D1 and R2 for shibes.lol.
 I want to explore other aspects of the Cloudflare stack such as Durable Objects, AI.

 https://blog.cloudflare.com/tag/full-stack/

+I started building my own [Cloudlflare starter](https://github.com/chiubaca/fullstack-astro-cloudflare) with Astro.
+However , I've noticed  Redwood which was the opinionated React framework using GraphQL ( now [Redwood.js GraphQL]() ) have made a big pivot into becoming a React framework for Cloudflare.
+This might be the way I do things going forward!